AnkitAhlwat/GitHub-User-Documentation/docs/Working with Git.md

     ```
     ![Alt text](./images/gitadd.png)

-    Nothing will happen after this command however your changes have been staged.
+    Nothing will happen after this command however, your changes have been staged.
 If you want to check which commits are currently staged run:

     ```git
     git diff --cached